AndreiChertkov/teneva_opti/README.md

     ```bash
     wget https://raw.githubusercontent.com/AndreiChertkov/teneva_bm/main/install_all.py && python install_all.py --env teneva_opti && rm install_all.py
     ```
     > In the case of problems with `scikit-learn`, uninstall it as `pip uninstall scikit-learn` and then install it from the anaconda: `conda install -c anaconda scikit-learn`.
+If you have problems downloading the script via wget, you can download it manually from the root folder of the repository [teneva_bm](https://github.com/AndreiChertkov/teneva_bm).

 ## Documentation and examples (in progress...)